For Intelligent and Higher Spectrum Efficiency: A Variable Packing Ratio Transmission System Based on Faster-than-Nyquist and Deep Learning: Numerical Results

-For the convenience of representation, we just provide the complexity of the analysis for $\alpha=0.7$, while the total complexity is approximately proportional to this result.
-Table \ref{tab:complexity} provides the complexity of the proposed simplified symbol ratio estimation compared to its original structure \cite{song2019blind}.
+In this part, we compare the simplified packing ratio estimation and its original architecture \cite{song2019blind} by the complexity and the accuracy.
+For the convenience of representation, we only provide the complexity of the branch for analysis on $\alpha=0.7$, while the total complexity is approximately proportional to it.
+Table \ref{tab:complexity} provides the complexity comparison between these two schemes.

-As shown, the proposed structure nearly removes all the MUX, DEMUX, sum, maximum and S/P operations in the original structure.
-Also, in the sparse DNN employed in our proposed simplified estimation, the number of items in each layer has been reduced to half of that in the original network.
-Especially, benefiting from both the sparse DNN and the single branch, the number of multiply-add operations required for each estimation has been reduced to 5\% of that in the original architecture.
+The proposed structure nearly removes all the MUX, DEMUX, sum, maximum and S/P operations in the original design.
+Also, in the sparse DNN employed in our proposed simplified estimation, the number of non-zero weights in each layer has been reduced to half of that in the original network.
+Significantly, benefiting from the sparse DNN and the single branch structure, the number of multiply-add operations required for each estimation has been reduced to 5\% of that in the original architecture.
 This allows more flexibility for researchers to balance the resource of time and space in practical implementation.

-The probability of the true decisions for different $\alpha$ and $\alpha_k$ values is provided in Table \ref{tab:true_decisions}.
-As can be seen, for every certain $\alpha$ values, the analysis for $\alpha_k=\alpha$ always achieve the maximum true decision probability than that for other $\alpha_k$ values.
-To more visually show the performance of the proposed simplified estimation, we employ the accuracy of the estimation as \cite{song2019blind}